Alonewolf-123/DOMO-Core/doc/gitian-building.md

 Gitian building
 ================

-*Setup instructions for a Gitian build of Bitcoin using a Debian VM or physical system.*
+*Setup instructions for a gitian build of DOMO using a Debian VM or physical system.*

-Gitian is the deterministic build process that is used to build the Bitcoin Core executables.
+Gitian is the deterministic build process that is used to build the DOMO Core executables.
 It provides a way to be reasonably sure that the executables are really built from source on GitHub.
 It also makes sure that the same, tested dependencies are used and statically built into the executable.